Skip to article frontmatterSkip to article content

 return self.dmap.simulate(self.n)[self.transient:], r

 Now that we have a working implementation of the logistic map, we can use it to explore the relationship between the growth rate rr and the long-term behavior of the system.
+We will use the BifurcationDiagram class to generate a bifurcation diagram for the logistic map.
+We will first instantiate a specific instance of the LogisticMap class, and then pass it to a specific instance of the BifurcationDiagram class stored in the variable diagram.

 ## Instantiate a bifurcation diagram for the logistic map